Python is a programming language developed by, and first released by,

 Learn advanced Python tools, including decorators, descriptors, metaclasses, and Unicode processing

-Here’s What You’ll Learn From This Python For Intermediates Book:
+Here Is What You'll Learn After Downloading This Python Programming Book:

 Updated for both Python 3.4 and 2.7, this convenient pocket guide is the perfect on-the-job quick reference.
 You’ll find concise, need-to-know information on Python types and statements, special method names, built-in functions and exceptions, commonly used standard library modules, and other prominent Python tools.
 The handy index lets you pinpoint exactly what you need.